Partnership Brain Partner Lifecycle Protocol

 • partner evaluation notes

-• initial outreach plan
+• outreach prioritisation

 • Approved For Outreach